Lloydinator/Lloydinator/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Lloyd.
-I specialize in the LIR stack (Laravel, Inertia, React).
+I specialize in the RILT stack (React, Inertia, Laravel, Tailwind).
 I'm also a writer.
 Check my blog out.